kyma-project/telemetry-manager/docs/contributor/installation.md

 ## Prerequisites

-- See prerequisites for running the make targets at the [Development section](./development.md)
+- See prerequisites for running the make targets at the [Development section](./development.md).
-- Kubecontext pointing to an existing Kubernetes cluster
+- You have a Kubecontext pointing to an existing Kubernetes cluster.

 ## Install Telemetry Manager from sources